 Taxes/social charges.
 Remember the great healthcare system I mentioned above?
 Well, nothing is “free.”
 Everyone pays into the system and this amount might be higher than what you’re used to paying in your home country, especially for entrepreneurs or business owners who want to hire employees.
 France has a progressive income tax system and then on top of income taxes, a hefty chunk of your paycheck goes toward social charges on the back end.
 Don’t even get me started on real estate taxes, the TV tax, and the CFE tax you pay as a self-employed person.

 Now for this next part, I’ve identified the top pro and con of living abroad for me in general.
-These are things not specific to France but just the living abroad experience overall.
+These are things not specific to France but just the living abroad experience overall that certainly factor in when you move to France.

 Top pro of living abroad